 Barrel, Scope Mount and Muzzle Brake

 Many gunsmiths have found out the hard way that the Blaser barrels will ruin carbide tips.
 Blaser USA has also experienced barrels getting destroyed by gunsmiths who are not familiar with working on this type of hardened steel.
 At some point in the production run, Blaser started making capped threads a standard feature, so this is not a concern.
-Thread pitch is metric: 18 x 1.
+Thread pitch is metric: 18×1.

-The flat-bottom, 4 chambered muzzle Brake is one of the most aggressive brakes on the market.
+The flat-bottom, four-chambered muzzle brake is one of the most aggressive brakes on the market.
 While very effective it is extremely loud.
 It does a great job of reducing dust signature.
 Also visible in the photo above is the screw stud which acts as the front post for the mirage band.

 Aside from the straight pull action, the LRS 2 polymer chassis may be the second-best reason to acquire this rifle.
 It is both extremely lightweight and highly adjustable, while maintaining extreme rigidity.
 It is also thermally stable over extreme temperature variations.

 The chassis features a vertical handgrip, which is preferred by European shooters but often derided by American shooters for reasons I do not understand.
 The vertical pistol grip is much more ergonomic than a typical fudd gun stock when shooting prone and from a bench.
 The large target-style endcap can be used in conjunction with a shooting bag.
 In terms of adjustments, the chassis offers the following: